First impressions are important—and your social media cover photo is the handshake of the social media world.

 It’s one of the most overlooked tools on the page, but don’t fret, we’re going to walk you through the steps you need to take to implement an amazing social media cover image and use it to your advantage.

-From Instagram and Facebook to LinkedIn and Twitter, we take a look at how to choose the perfect social media cover photo and make the most out of your presence on the major social networks.
+From Instagram and Facebook to LinkedIn and Twitter, we take a look at the perfect cover photo size for each network and how to choose the right social media cover image to make the most out of your online presence.

 How to choose the perfect Facebook cover photo

-First, you need to make sure you have the optimal Facebook cover photo size.
+First, you need to make sure you have the right Facebook cover photo size.

 The desktop version of the Facebook cover photo will display your image at 851 pixels wide by 315 pixels high.